 If the religious tradition you are affiliated does not have a pro-LGBTQ advocacy group, consider starting one or connecting with other groups.
 This may be challenging but can be incredibly worthwhile, offering hope and advocacy for LGBTQ people, our families, and loved ones.
 You will probably want to talk to leaders of existing groups to get support and ideas about how they got started.

 Whether you are joining an existing group or considering starting your own, the Institute for Welcoming Resources has lists of LGBT-affirming groups to help you make connections:

-- Multi-faith listing, including Buddhist, Bahai, Jewish, Muslim, Unitarian Universalist and interfaith groups
+- Check out this Multi-faith listing which includes Buddhist, Bahai, Jewish, Muslim, Unitarian Universalist and interfaith groups;

-- Christian denominational organizations, including a wide range of conservative, evangelical, mainline, and progressive groups
+- Go here for a list of Christian denominational organizations: this list includes a wide range of conservative, evangelical, mainline, and progressive groups.

 Many groups have an official position you can adopt, declaring your congregation in solidarity with LGBTQ people.
 If you haven’t gone through this process or signed on yet, consider doing so.
 This provides an opportunity to undertake valuable study and dialogue and sends a very positive message to people in your community about your position.